colindembovsky/pipelines-as-code/readme.md

 As teams adopt good DevOps, including multi-disciplinary teams, siloes start disappearing and handoffs are eliminated.
 Pipelines as Code is critical in this transformation since it is a place where Ops-focused people can define process and infrastructure, while Dev-focused people can define applicaiton build/deploy/configure processes.
 When both build and deploy processes are modeled in the same pipeline, teams are forced to collaborate in a shared space: the tool enables the culture teams should be aiming for.

-> **Note**: If you're at all interested in a little psychology, this is called a Reverse Conway Maneuvre.
-You can read about this in a blog post that I wrote.
-(TODO: reference and check spelling).
+> **Note**: If you're at all interested in a little psychology, this is called a Reverse Conway Maneuver.
+You can read about this in this [blog post](https://colinsalmcorner.com/post/vsts-one-team-project-and-inverse-conway-maneuver).

 Segregation of Duty can still be enforced in a fairly unobtrusive manner with Pipelines:
 1. Ensure that every merge to master requires a Pull Request (PR) - this enforces code review